 Word of mouth communication from friends was found to be the important explanation of most women's choices.
 Lack of inter-village mobility explained multiple equilibria, with persistent inter-village differences.
 Thus, some apparent taste heterogeneity is due to the boundedly rational practice of imitation in balkanized social networks.
-The moral is that no measurement system that fails to account for social network effects can be complete.
-The prescription for measurement is that stated perceptions and preferences should be conditioned on the behavior of members in an individual's social network, and the distribution of consumption in social equilibrium should be modeled as the (often non-unique) solution to a non-cooperative game in which choices of peers matter.
+The moral is that any complete measurement system for consumer behavior must account for social network effects.
+Suggestions for measurement are that stated perceptions and preferences should be conditioned on the behavior of members in an individual's social network, and the distribution of consumption in social equilibrium should be modeled as the (often non-unique) solution to a game in which choices of peers matter.

-VI.2.3.
-In addition to providing information, social networks may discipline the behavior of members through concensus on social norms, accountability for choices, and sanctions for behavior that violates norms.
-The individual gains from affiliation with such networks if imitation and conformity save energy, if the "expectation that one will be called upon to justify one's beiielfs, feelings, or actions, to others" improves decision-making, and if approval is itself a source of pleasure.
+VII.2.3.
+In addition to providing information, social networks may discipline the behavior of members through consensus on social norms, accountability for choices, and sanctions for behavior that violates norms.
+The individual gains from affiliation with such networks if imitation and conformity save energy, if the "expectation that one will be called upon to justify one's beliefs, feelings, or actions, to others" improves decision-making, and if approval is itself a source of pleasure.
 We engage in a great deal of automatic or intuitive thinking, or one might say semi-conscious or background thinking, in daily decisions.
 For example, an experienced driver does not go through a conscious process of deciding to change lanes.
 Automatic thinking saves energy, and time.
 The classical idea of herd mentality is that social animals find it easier and more comfortable to adhere to a group, accept group roles, and mimic group behavior than to act independently.
 Accountability reinforces herd mentality in fixed groups, and promotes safety in numbers.
-Individual membership may be voluntary, as in the pellaton of tightly packed riders in a bicycle race, with riders tighly clustered and constrained in order to save energy in preparation for "breakaways".
-The lack of well-defined measures for social norms and accountability are a significant barrier to modelling their influence on utility and on social equilibria, but clearly natural or laboratory experiments in which the social environment of market behavior is manipulated can be used to test for the effect of social pressures in various contexts.
+Individual membership may be voluntary, as in the peloton of tightly packed riders in a bicycle race, with riders tightly clustered and constrained in order to save energy in preparation for "breakaways".
+The lack of well-defined measures for social norms and accountability are a significant barrier to modeling their influence on utility and on social equilibria, but clearly natural or laboratory experiments in which the social environment of market behavior is manipulated can be used to test for the effect of social pressures in various contexts.

-VI.2.4.
+VII.2.4.
 Reciprocity is a simple form of social interaction, present in economic trade and explained by self-interest.
 Reciprocity is simple to establish when it is synchronous, as in bilateral barter.
-However, asychronous reciprocity requires reputation and trust.
+However, asynchronous reciprocity requires reputation and trust.
 In the words of Kenneth Arrow, "Trust is an element in every commercial transaction".